Bridgeport, British Columbia

 Bridgeport is a mostly industrial neighbourhood in Richmond, British Columbia.
-The neighbourhood is bound by the Fraser River to the north and west, the Agricultural Land Reserve to the east, and Bridgeport Industrial Park in the south.
-Bridgeport station is located in the west side of the neighbourhood, which is a major intermodal station on the Canada Line of the Vancouver SkyTrain, being the terminus of express buses that bring commuters to and from Delta and South Surrey.
-The population of Bridgeport is 3,897 as of 2020.
+The neighbourhood is bound by the Fraser River to the north of Mitchell Island, the Agricultural Land Reserve to the east, No. 4 Road to the west, and Bridgeport Industrial Park in the south.

+The only residential area of Bridgeport is the Tait area located on the western end of the neighbourhood.

+Demographics

+The 2021 census found that English was spoken as mother tongue by 49.6% of the population.
+The next most common mother tongue language was Cantonese, spoken by 17.5% of the population, followed by Mandarin at 7.4%.